 - If paying by ATM, keep your receipt as proof of the date and time of payment.

-- The City of Edmonton does not accept credit cards directly as a method of paying property taxes.
+- The City of Edmonton does not accept credit cards, credit card cheques or wire payments directly as a method of paying property taxes.

-When paying by cheque, ensure it is signed, dated and completed accurately.
+When paying by cheque, ensure it is signed, dated and completed accurately (body and figures match).
 The City is not responsible for errors and omissions.

 If the City cannot process your payment due to an error on the cheque or insufficient funds, late-payment penalties and service charges may apply to your account.